 5X Points on Lyft Rides

-Through March 2022, Sapphire Preferred cardholders earn 5x points (2x points for travel plus an additional 3x) on Lyft rides.
+Through March 2022, Sapphire Preferred cardholders earn 5x points per dollar spent (2x points for travel plus an additional 3x) on Lyft rides.
 Uber rides and other rideshare services continue to earn 2x points, so Lyft is the clear choice for maximizing points.
 If you are a frequent Lyft rider, consider the Chase Sapphire Reserve instead.
 It provides a free Lyft Pink membership as well as 10x points on rides.

 Pay Yourself Back Program (Points Are Worth 25% More)